7-Day Personal Development Plan (With Templates)

 3. Insert your favorite exercises and keep track of your progress

-You’ll see a couple of examples of what you can practice on the left-hand side of the screen.
+You’ll see a couple of examples of what you can do on the left-hand side of the screen.
 We’ve included workout plans for Gym and Swimming, which represent our activities, but you’ll also see a place to track all of your results after each workout, including the number of sets, reps, weight, time, and many more.

 4. Track progress of each session